freeCodeCamp/guide/src/pages/python/functions/index.md

 #result = 3
 ```

-You can define default values for the parameters, that whay you can supress that parameter.
+You can define default values for the parameters, that way you can supress that default value.

 ```Python
 def sum(a, b=3):